Karaiyar: Customs

 The Karaiyars were assigned the western section (present day Gurunagar) and the harbors of the Jaffna Kingdom.
 The Karaiyars formed the generals of the Jaffna kings and officered the navy of the Aryacakravarti dynasty.
 They used the Makara as emblem, the mount of their clan deity, the sea god Varuna, which was also seen on their flags.
-Kannaki Amman is one of the chief deity of the Hindu Karaiyars whereas Francis Xavier and Virgin mary are one of the chief saints of the Christian Karaiyars.
+Kannaki Amman is one of the chief deities of the Hindu Karaiyars, whereas Francis Xavier and the Virgin Mary are among the chief saints of the Christian Karaiyars.

 The Karaiyars in Northern Sri Lanka are classified into two groups: the Meelongi and the Keelongi.
 (Note: Excerpt about the Karaiyar subcastes, from Merchants, markets and the state in early modern India: The karaiyar had a less sharp distinction between melongi (i.e. those who aim high) and kilongi (those who aim low).)
 The Melongi Karaiyars are some areas known as Thevar Karaiyar and Kurukula Karaiyar, who were descendants of commanders, while Keelongi Karaiyars were descendants of the army's soldiers and workers.
 The Karaiyars in Eastern Sri Lanka like other castes are divided into kudi's or matrilineal clans.
 The Eastern Karaiyars almost exclusively also use the term Vaiyittu Var (Tamil for "womb-tie") as a synonymous term for kudi or clan.

 The chieftains and village headmen of the Karaiyars held the title Pattankattiyar, meaning "One who is crowned" in Tamil.
 Other titles they used were Adappanar, Mudaliar, Pillai, Kurukulattan and Varunakulattan.
 The Adappans along with the Pattankattiyar were headmen who were responsible of the harbors and pearl fishery of the northern and western parts of Sri Lanka.
 At the hand of the powerful maritime trading clans of the Karaiyars, the emergence of urban centers known as pattanam were seen.
 Pattanavar (literally meaning "pattanam-residents"), is an almost extinct caste name also used by the Karaiyars.
 Mudaliar (meaning "capitalist") were conferred on the maritime elite trading clans of the Karaiyars as titles of nobility.

 The domestic servants of the Karaiyars, who are known as Kudimakkal include the castes of Ambattar, Vannar, Maraiyar and Nattuvar.
 They gave importance in their ritual roles as officiators under the wedding and funeral.